 Since January 2018, Healthy Places by Design has supported Aetna Foundation’s Cultivating Healthy Communities (CHC) grant program by co-developing, coordinating, and facilitating a peer learning network connecting several dozen local nonprofit and government organizations in 18 states.
-We helped set the “virtual table” for lively conversations to exchange ideas, solve problems, share best practices, and allow community members to support each other.
+We helped set the “virtual table” for lively conversations to exchange ideas, solve problems, share best practices, and allow community coordinators to support each other.
 Topics included building capacity, engaging young people and adults in neighborhood-level solutions, evaluating progress, and sustaining their important work in communities.

 Over the course of our partnership with Aetna Foundation, we have:

 These learning sessions laid a foundation for grantees’ leadership as well as the sustainability of their efforts, with an emphasis on equitable strategies for improving community health.
 By serving as host and facilitator, Healthy Places by Design was able to create the space needed to work around power dynamics and have honest conversations.
 During the learning sessions, our team posed questions that allowed grantees to openly share with each other about specific challenges that they’ve encountered while working toward equity.
 Grantees also exchanged examples of inspiring action happening where they live, including the successes of local leaders and GIS maps and Photovoice stories that were created with young people in their communities.